Welcome To Historic, Friendly Houlton Maine!

 Now offering degree options at the University of Maine college Houlton campus for higher education happens for those educationally motivated.

 The Houlton Shiretowners with black and white school colors have three buildings to shape our youth.
 The Houlton Elementary, South Side and Houlton Junior / Senior / Middle school system serves the greater Houlton area as part of RSU 29.
 Greater Houlton Christian Academy with its "Eagles" green and white school colors is located here on School Street in "The Shiretown".

 The population of Houlton Maine is 6123 people.

 The Meduxnkeag River, crossed by two vehicle bridges, and an arced walking one meanders through the downtown community of this Southern Aroostook / Northern Maine township.
+Pearce Brook, lB Stream, it's not just the Meduxnekeag River winding in and around Houlton Maine.
 The forests and highlands of Maine give way to the level to rolling high test agricultural fields of "The County" here.
 Aroostook County's WAGM channel 8 television station has call letters to remind us all Aroostook is "The Garden Of Maine".
 More about Houlton ME weather, climate, topography.

 Houlton ME is the birthplace of Samantha Smith, a goodwill ambassador as a child during the Cold War.

 The town plays host to the annual Houlton Agricultural State Fair. and state of Maine soap box derby race on its own specially engineered man made hill.
 Both events and more held at Community Park year round.
 There is a modern Houlton Regional Hospital, elderly nursing home care facilities for assisted living on all the levels.